Equinox: Equinoxes on other planets

+Mars's most recent equinoxes were on 29 November 2025 (northern autumn), and on 12 November 2024 (northern spring).

 Cultural aspects

 The equinoxes are sometimes regarded as the start of spring and autumn.
 A number of traditional harvest festivals are celebrated on the date of the equinoxes.

 People in a large part of the former Persian Empire, in Iran, Afghanistan, Tajikistan and most of the Central Asia, celebrate the Persian new year, Nowruz, which is spring equinox in northern hemisphere.
 This day marks the new year in Solar Hijri calendar.

 Religious architecture is often determined by the equinox; the Angkor Wat Equinox during which the sun rises in a perfect alignment over Angkor Wat in Cambodia is one such example.

 Catholic churches, since the recommendations of Charles Borromeo, have often chosen the equinox as their reference point for the orientation of churches.